Calinou/carbone/README.md

 Simple Mobs is under the WTFPL, it can be found here: https://github.com/PilzAdam/mobs

+Simple Snow is under the WTFPL, it can be found here: https://forum.minetest.net/viewtopic.php?f=11&t=9270

 Chat Plus is under CC BY-SA, it can be found here: https://github.com/rubenwardy/chatplus

 Awards is under CC BY-SA, it can be found here: https://github.com/rubenwardy/awards